repGitDori/ImageQualityAnalyze/ARCHITECTURE.md

 ## System Overview

-The Image Quality Analyzer is a comprehensive desktop application built with Python that provides professional document image quality analysis.
-The system follows a modular architecture with clear separation of concerns between GUI, analysis engine, metrics computation, and data export.
+The Image Quality Analyzer is a comprehensive, enterprise-grade desktop application built with Python that provides professional document image quality analysis with complete offline operation.
+The system follows a modular architecture with clear separation of concerns between GUI, analysis engine, metrics computation, data visualization, and advanced reporting capabilities.

 ## High-Level Architecture